collaborativebioinformatics/Disease_subsetting/README.md

 ![drug_list](fig/drug_list.png)

 ### Future steps
-* Making a shiny dashboard to easily access information about each drug
+* An interface to easily access information about each drug

 ## Installation & software requirements